rendyhd/pislide-os/README.md

 7. Eject the SD Card, re-insert it into your Raspberry Pi, and boot up!

 If all goes well, your new slideshow should be showing up on screen with the settings specified.
 If not, you should get an error message in big text on screen that hopefully helps solve the issue.

+## Current Issues
+- Images don't playback properly on a **Pi 0**.
+Once you add too many images to the slideshow, playback gets weird.
+- JPEG Exif metadata orientation doesn't work, so some images wont be rotated correctly when being displayed

 ## Good to know
 - Most of the operating system is setup as read-only (exception is a few configs and the cached resized images)